-- Must be enrolled as a major or minor in a psychology program or a program psychological in nature that is equivalent to a psychology major
+Undergraduate Students shall be enrolled in the Institution, have registered for major or minor standing in psychology or for a program psychological in nature which is equivalent to such standings, and have

 - completed at least 3 semesters or equivalent of the college course,